 Statistics on enforcement of immigration legislation

 This article presents the European Union (EU) indicators on the enforcement of immigration legislation (EIL).
-It provides statistics on non-EU citizens who were refused entry at the external borders of the EU ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of an EU Member State.
+It provides statistics on non-EU citizens who were refused entry at the external borders of the EU ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of Member States .
 The indicators in this article can be regarded as an official record of persons subject to the enforcement of immigration legislation, providing a general overview of the outcomes of territorial surveillance and control procedures.

 - 1 Main statistical findings

 - 1.2 Citizenship and other characteristics of non-EU citizens found to be illegally present in the EU were typically young and male

 - 1.3 Number of non-EU citizens ordered to leave EU territories stood at almost 500 000 in 2016

 - 1.4 Almost 230 000 non-EU citizens were returned to their country of origin in 2016

 - 1.6 Over two thirds of all refusals to enter the EU were reported by Spain and Poland

 - 1.6 Entry refusals by border type

 - 1.8 Citizenship of the persons refused entry to the EU-28

 - 1.8 Grounds for entry refusals